What is cloudLibrary

 There are multiple ways to begin borrowing.
 All require a library card.
-Sign in at SJ OverDrive site or through OverDrive app.
+Sign in at SJ OverDrive site or through the Libby app.
 You can also create an account at OverDrive.com to take advantage of enhanced features.
-Here’s a full description of different sign in options.
+Here’s a how-to on getting started with Libby.

-How can I find out if my phone or tablet is compatible with OverDrive?
+How can I find out if my phone or tablet is compatible with Libby?

 OverDrive provides extensive Help screens.
 Access full details on supported PCs and mobile devices including Apple, Android, Kindle, Chromebook, and Nook.

-Where can I download the OverDrive app for my device?
+Where can I download the Libby app for my device?